SECURE PAYMENT AUSTRALIAN STOCK TRACEABLE ORDERS

 Different types of tampers and their purpose.

-Here's a few factors to consider when choosing a tamper:
+Here are a few factors to consider when choosing a tamper:

 How do I tamp correctly?